DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 ```

 In our `Oscillator` we'll have to track these things.
 We'll want to know what the current frequency
-is that we are generating a wave form, what the current phase in, and how to increment this phase to
-get the next value along our wave.
+is, what the current phase is, and how to increment this phase to get the next value of our wave.

-But this solves only part of the puzzle.
+This solves only part of the puzzle.
 It's also clear now that we'll need a way to differentiate which type of waveform the user wants to
 generate.
 For this, we can start with an "enum" of a `Shape` type.
 Each shape will also need to be
-calculated in a different way, we can associate a `Shape` with a calculation function with
-`shapeCalcFunc = map[Shape]func(float64)float64`
+calculated in a different way, so we can associate a `Shape` with a calculation function with a map `shapeCalcFunc = map[Shape]func(float64)float64`

 ```go
 type Shape int